-It’s almost exactly two years since Mum died.
+It’s just over two years since Mum died.
 After years of burying her own trauma and internal torment, she finally collapsed under the weight of the world.

 Her own struggles pushed her into a cul-de-sac of anguish and, so, with no viable solution to cease hers and her family’s suffering, she hanged herself in the garage.
 She was 54 years old.

 Time, of course, has marched on.
 Time waits for no man nor does it care about grief; let alone a grief as complex as the one suicide bequeaths.